arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 After repeating this process on every node all _Agents_, _DBServers_ and _Coordinators_ are upgraded and the manual upgrade has successfully finished.

-The _cluster_ supervision is reactivated after 60 minutes or by the API call:
+The _cluster_ supervision is reactivated by the API call:

 `curl -u username:password <coordinator>/_admin/cluster/maintenance -XPUT -d'"off"'`